 Some people can spot these thinning hairs at their hairline.
 Their appearance could look almost fluffy or frizzy as they’re not as strong as your other hairs.
 A lot of the time this is noticed when your hair is still wet after showering or under strong lights, for example, as more of the scalp will be on show than before.

-Other reasons for thinning hair include aggressively brushing your hair, using an excessive amount of damaging hair products, a lack of nutrients that contribute to healthy hair, or if you’ve experienced a lot of stress.
+Other reasons for thinning hair can include aggressively brushing your hair, using an excessive amount of damaging hair products, a lack of nutrients that contribute to healthy hair, or if you’ve experienced a lot of stress.

 All of our blog articles are reviewed for medical accuracy by our Medical Director before publication.